 What Is Triple Negative Breast Cancer and How Is It Treated?

-Forms of breast cancer are generally diagnosed based on the presence or absence of three “receptors” known to fuel most breast cancer tumors: estrogen, progesterone and human epidermal growth factor receptor 2 (HER-2).
-A diagnosis of TNBC means that the tumor is estrogen-receptor negative, progesterone-receptor negative and HER2-negative.
-In other words, triple negative breast cancer tumors do not exhibit any of these three receptors.
+Breast cancer is generally diagnosed based on the presence of three “receptors.”
+These are estrogen, progesterone and human epidermal growth factor receptor 2 (HER2).
+A diagnosis of TNBC means that the tumor is negative to these receptors.

 Some drugs that work for other forms of breast cancer do not work for people with triple negative breast cancer.
 However, triple negative breast cancer often responds well to chemotherapy.
 Your doctors can keep you informed about your options as well as clinical trials.

 How Can I Stay Informed About My Cancer?

 - Communicate with your health care team.
 Your doctors and nurses are the central part of your team.
 It also can include pharmacists, oncology social workers, counselors, patient navigators and more.
 They all help you make decisions about your care.

 - Keep your health care appointments.
 Prepare your questions before your appointments and write down or record the answers to help you remember them.
 Think about bringing a friend or loved one for support.

 - Contact health care organizations.
 CancerCare’s A Helping Hand is a listing of state and national organizations with advice and resources.
 This can be ordered in print or found online at www.cancercare.org/helpinghand.